Treks Travels Thoughts

 • Food: One section of 250km with no food.

-• Bug: If doing the trail early expect lots of mosquitoes.
+• Bug: If you are doing the trail early, expect lots of mosquitoes.

 When to go

-The trail officially opens on June 24th till mid-October, keep in mind that end of June and part of July is when the buggy season is.
+The trail officially opens on June 24th till mid-October, keep in mind that the end of June and part of July is the buggy season (that's also when I decided to do the hike).

 Resupplies